AnantharamanLab/VIBRANT/README.md

 Briefly, the folder `VIBRANT_phages_<input_file>` will contain FASTA, GenBank and list files for the identified viruses; the folder `VIBRANT_results_<input_file>` will contain annotation, metabolic and summary information for the identified viruses; the folders `VIBRANT_HMM_tables_parsed_<input_file>` and `VIBRANT_HMM_tables_unformatted_<input_file>` will contain raw HMM tables used for analyses; the folder `VIBRANT_figures_<input_file>` will contain summary figures for the dataset and identified viruses; the file `VIBRANT_log_<input_file>` will contain the log summary and run information.
 All outputs will be contained within a folder named `VIBRANT_<input_file>`.

-## VIBRANT Files and Folders
+## VIBRANT Files and Folders  <a name="ff"></a>

 VIBRANT comes with several folders, files and scripts that are used during analysis.
 You will not need to interact with any of these, but knowing what they contain may be useful.
-The folder `databases` contains two scripts (`VIBRANT_test_setup.py` and `VIBRANT_setup.py`) that are only used during initial setup of VIBRANT.
+The folder `databases` contains `VIBRANT_setup.py` that is only used during initial setup of VIBRANT.
 There is also a folder `profile_names` that contains text files with lists of all HMM profiles used per database.
 The folder `example_data` has a standard setup for testing VIBRANT and validating the correct outputs.
 The folder `files` contains several very useful documents: `VIBRANT_AMGs.tsv` - list of all KEGG KOs designated as auxiliary metabolic genes (AMGs); `VIBRANT_categories.tsv` - list of accession numbers for VOG, KEGG and Pfam with their respective "v-score" which is an essential metric used to identify viruses; `VIBRANT_KEGG_pathways_summary.tsv` - list of KEGG map pathways, and their associated metabolic and KO information which is used to summarize virome metabolism; `VIBRANT_machine_model.sav` - the neural network model used for virus classification; `VIBRANT_names.tsv` - list of names associated with each VOG, KEGG and Pfam accession number.
 The folder `scripts` contains three auxiliary scripts used to run VIBRANT.
-The script `VIBRANT_run.py` within the parent folder is actually a wrapper script to faciliate parallelization of VIBRANT and perform final metric analyses, whereas the script `VIBRANT_annotation.py` is what does the real virus identification.
+The script `VIBRANT_run.py` within the parent folder is actually a wrapper script to facilitate parallelization of VIBRANT and perform final metric analyses, whereas the script `VIBRANT_annotation.py` is what does the real virus identification.
 The two scripts `VIBRANT_extract_nucleotide.py` and `VIBRANT_extract_protein.py` are used when splitting the input file for parallelization.

-## Contact
+## Contact <a name="contact"></a>
-Please contact Kristopher Kieft (kieft@wisc.edu) with any questions, concerns or comments.
+Please contact Kristopher Kieft (kieft@wisc.edu or GitHub Issues) with any questions, concerns or comments.

 Thank you for using VIBRANT!